 An authorized prescriber's verbal order, including a telephone order, for a change in any medication may be received only by a school nurse.
-Such verbal order must be followed by a written order within three (3) one (1) school day.
+Such verbal order must be followed by a faxed written order from the prescriber's office phone within three (3) hours.

-1. An error in the administration of medication shall be reported to the school nurse who will initiate appropriate action and documentation in a student incident report and on his/her cumulative record.

-2. Untoward reactions to medication shall be reported to the school nurse, the District Medical Advisor, the parent, and the student's physician.
+- 1. An error in the administration of medication shall be reported to the school nurse who will initiate appropriate action and documentation in a student incident report and on his/her cumulative record. - 2.
+Untoward reactions to medication shall be reported to the school nurse, the parent, and the student's physician.

+Documentation and Record Keeping (continued)
-3. Records of controlled substances shall be entered in the same manner as other medications with the following additions:

-a.
-The amount of controlled drug shall be counted and recorded on the individual student medication record form after each dose given.

-b.
-A true copy (carbon or NCR) of the forms shall be retained by the school for 3 years and the original filed in the student's permanent health record.

-c.
-Loss, theft or destruction of controlled substances shall be immediately, upon discovery, reported to the Supervisor of Nursing Services who will contact the Connecticut Commissioner of Consumer Protection.
+- 3. Records of controlled substances shall be entered in the same manner as other medications with the following additions: - A. The amount of controlled drug shall be counted and recorded on the individual student medication record form after each dose given. - B. A true copy (carbon or NCR) of the forms shall be retained by the school for 3 years and the original filed in the student's permanent health record. - C. Loss, theft or destruction of controlled substances shall be immediately, upon discovery, reported to the Supervisor of Nursing Services who will contact the Connecticut Commissioner of Consumer Protection.

 In the absence of a licensed nurse, only qualified personnel for schools who have been properly trained may administer medication to students.
-Qualified personnel for schools may administer oral, topical, or inhalant medications.
-Medications with a cartridge injector(s) may be administered by qualified personnel only to a student with a medically diagnosed allergic condition which may require prompt treatment to protect the student against serious harm or death.
+Qualified personnel for schools may administer oral, topical, or intranasal, inhalant or cartridge injector medications.
+Medications with a cartridge injector(s) may be administered by qualified personnel only to a student presenting with a medically diagnosed an allergic condition which may require prompt treatment to protect the student against serious harm or death.